 After prescribing a new pair of glasses, eye patching is the next logical step in treating amblyopia.
 Although the costs are not trivial, it is one of the most affordable treatment options.
 Patching is the first line of defense against lazy eye and should almost always be tried first.

-The eye patch was investigated by PEDIG, the NIH-funded pediatric investigator group that studies binocular vision problems and their treatments and is an evidence-based treatment for amblyopia with more studies supporting efficacy than any other treatment.
+The eye patch was investigated by PEDIG, a National Institute of Health funded group that studies binocular vision problems and their treatments.

 The PEDIG trials were a set of US government-funded clinical trials aimed to understand the pros and cons of the most common binocular vision treatments.
 Here's a summary of their findings: